eylulakar/SWE573_EylulAkar/README.md

 The main goal of this health tracker project is to help people eating and living healthily and keep them motivated for achieving their goals.

 Some of the features to be included:
-- Record food and physical activities
+- Recording food and physical activities
 - Keeping log of daily nutrition and caloric intake
 - Keeping log of sports activities and calories burned
+- Listing food and activity logs in report pages
-- BMI Calculation
+- BMI Calculation feature
+- Updating user general information

 The project is going to be an online web application, which will be developed using Java technologies.
+Mysql is going to be used as Database Management System.

 --------------------------------------------------------------------------------------

 <h2>Resources</h2>
 <p>
 <a href="https://github.com/eylulakar/SWE573_EylulAkar/edit/master/README.md#boards" target="_blank">-> Task Management</a>
 </p>
 <p>
 <a href="https://eylulakar.mybalsamiq.com/projects/stayhealthyapp/prototype/mainpage?key=b80036d39bab7a7119ff1e439121d12a9adbe4e2" target="_blank"> -> Mockups Documentation</a>